openstack-archive/k8s-docker-suite-app-murano/DockerInterfacesLibrary/README.rst

 * `onInstallationStart`: a method that get get called when installation starts.
   May be overridden by inheritor class to provide extra logging or reporting.

-* `onInstallationFinish`: a method that get get called when installation ends.
+* `onInstallationFinish`: a method that get called when installation ends.
   May be overridden by inheritor class to provide extra logging or reporting.